Concrete Quarterly (CQ) is produced by The Concrete Centre four times a year and is free to download.

 The curving concrete walls of the aquatics centre are one of its defining characteristics.
 They are first seen in the centre’s welcome area and provide a top and tail to the competition pools, as well as a stylish backdrop to television coverage of the diving.

-Produced by Client Solutions.
+Produced by Building.